 Debt and money problems

-Experiencing debt and money worries can make you feel hopeless and out of control, affecting how you think, feel and sleep.
+Experiencing debt or money worries can make you feel hopeless and out of control, affecting how you think, feel and sleep.
 Taking charge of your money problems can help you feel better and more in control.

 In this section you can access tools and information to help make managing your finances much easier and find out who you can talk to for support.